 It’s a bit like this.
 We have many possible futures (at least in our head), but in the now, the present, only one is selected and turned into only one past (about which, in turn, we then can create many idealizing fantasies in our head).

 In 2009, I suffered of sudden deafness from the combination of the use of antibiotics and a contamination with borrelia bacteria from a tick bite.
 As a result, I chronically suffer of tinnitus and hyperacusis in mostly my left ear.
 I hear sounds that do not exist in the real world and I am hypersensitive for sound.

 From this experience, I know that our brain sometimes creates sensations that do not really exist.

-So, from a physics, neuroscience and personal experience perspective, I know that what we observe may be different from ‘reality’ (whatever that is, exactly).
+So, from a physics (there is more than we can observe), neuroscience (we create our own reality for maximum survival) and personal experience (our senses do not observe everything and sometimes create sensations) perspective, I know that what we observe may be different from ‘reality’ (whatever that is, exactly).

 Furthermore, I see everyday how people have lots and lots conscious and unconscious assumptions about every aspect of the world around us.
 But often, they do not realize (enough), that these are assumptions that may not necessarily be true.
 Still, people do assume they are true and act accordingly … often harming themselves in the short or long term, or damaging parts of the world around them.